 Here are a few tips on how to create a wedding hashtag.

 Flex those creative muscles

 You’ll want to make sure you and your soon-to-be spouse are the only ones using that wedding hashtag - after all, you don’t want to have your photos interspersed with another happy couple’s on social!
-Make a list of all your potentials and then type them in to Instagram to make sure your hashtag is unconquered ground.
+Make a list of all your potentials and then type them into Instagram to make sure your wedding hashtag is unconquered ground.
 This is where getting creative really comes in handy.

 Short and sweet is the way to go

 You only have so many characters to use in a tweet or Insta caption, so make sure your guests have room to include their well wishes along with your desired wedding hashtag.
 You also want it to be easy to remember so your guests don’t have to keep hunting through their ceremony program for it.
 You’ll want to keep it to around 15-20 characters, so if you have long names, consider shortening it for the sake of the ‘tag.

 You don’t want to punch your wedding hashtag into your search bar post-wedding and see nothing but a blank page, so make sure the one you go with actually works.
 That means skipping the ampersands, commas, colons and any other punctuation mark.
 Give it a test drive on one of your own posts (possibly a planning sneak peek?) before the big day so that you know it’s good to go.

 The reason you’re creating this wedding hashtag is so that your guests will put it to good use.
 Include reminders about it on your invite (if you already have it picked out), on your wedding website, in your ceremony program and on signage around your reception venue.
 Once your wedding has wrapped you can spend some time scrolling through all your pals’ social feeds and reminiscing.